 But cutting the suspensory ligament can cause an erect penis to be unstable.
 Severing the suspensory ligament is sometimes combined with other procedures, such as removing excess fat over the pubic bone.

 A procedure to make the penis thicker involves taking fat from a fleshy part of the body and injecting it into the penis shaft.
 Results may be disappointing, however, because some of the injected fat may be reabsorbed by the body.
 This can lead to penile curvature or asymmetry and an irregular looking penis.

 Another technique for increasing width is grafting tissue onto the shaft of the penis.
 None of these procedures has been proved safe or effective and can even affect potency and your ability to obtain an erection.”

 Different types of injectable materials have been used for penile augmentation including liquid silicone, polyacrylamide, hyaluronic acid and mineral-oil However, there is a significant risk of foreign body reaction, swelling, penile distortion, and need for removal.

-A French research team, led by D. Chevllier, in a 2013 study in the journal Progres en Urologie, suggested that, “there is no consensus on the size below which it is justifiable to accept or attempt to modify the size of the penis.
+A 2013 study, suggested that, “there is no consensus on the size below which it is justifiable to accept or attempt to modify the size of the penis.
 Length of the penis in maximal tension less than 9.5cm or 10cm in erection can be considered as an acceptable limit, in a patient who suffers from it.
 Cosmetic surgery of the penis is associated with a high risk of forensic exposure and surgery should be only proposed after a multidisciplinary consensus, followed by a time of reflection given to the patient after full disclosure.”